fvm-sh/fvm/README.md

 ### flutter.version

-You can create a `flutter.version` file containing a flutter version number (or any other string that `fvm` understands; see `fvm --help` for details) in the project root directory (or any parent directory).
+You can create a `flutter.version` file containing a flutter version string in the project root directory .
-Afterwards, `fvm use` and `fvm install` will use the version specified in the `flutter.version` file if no version is supplied on the command line.
+Afterwards, `flutter` commands will use the version specified in the `flutter.version` file .

 For example, to make fvm default to the 3.3.8 release for the current directory: